 Get the latest industry news first.

 APIs have become an enabler for building creative, purposeful, and innovative applications quicker than ever before.

 Let’s say I want to build an app.
 During the app development process, my team decides to add a chat mechanism to our app in addition to our unique selling points.
-However, we still wants to bring our app idea to market as soon as possible.
+However, we still want to bring our app idea to market as soon as possible.
 Is there a way for me to complete the project within a reasonable time without compromising on quality?

 Thanks to APIs, the answer is a resounding yes.
 These days, us developers can leverage existing solutions via third-party APIs.
 That way, I don’t need to build every feature from the ground up.

 In this particular example, the practical route would be connecting my app to the API of a cloud communication platform (the third-party service).
 In short, we’re connecting to someone who enables our chat mechanism.

 By implementing an existing solution via a third-party API, I will be able to focus my energy on polishing my unique selling points to standout in the market.
 My app can also be launched much quicker than if I built the chat mechanism from scratch.

 An additional benefit of implementing solutions via third-party services’ APIs is that they have usually already been “battle tested.”
 This means that the API provider has already taken the necessary steps of testing the APIs to make sure they are market-ready.
 Third-party service providers often make it a point to make their APIs as future proof as possible when releasing them as stable versions.

 Of course, the solutions may still encounter bugs every now and then.
 But those instances would certainly be less than if I built the services myself.
 Existing solutions have often matured security wise.
 If the solution has been implemented by many apps already, security holes that surfaced — especially during the infancy stage — should have already been addressed.

 Many APIs are easy to use, and some are even free.

 But of course they have limitations!